kongware/ftor/README.md

 This library is experimental and still work in progress.

-## Principles
+## Principles and mission

-ftor's mission is to convince devs to
+Developers are regularly not good in solving complex problems directly.
+The most successful strategy is to decompose these problems into smaller ones, solve them individually and then recompose them to solve the original problem.
+There is actually a mathematical theory that describes this sort of reasoning: Category theory.
+Functional programming is the awkward attempt to reify category theory into executable programming code.

+Beyond that I want to demonstrate that it is actually good thing to

 * shift state into call stacks
 * make control flows explicit
 * reify effects to first class values
 * move effects to the edge of the application
-* forgo magic and false simplicity
+* do without magic and false simplicity
 * turn away from micro optimizations
 * consider disjunctions to model data
 * stop fetishizing the dot operator
 * follow algebraic laws, instead of just makeing stuff up

-And the most important: Compose everything, always!

 Regain hope all ye who enter here.